veeramarni/redrouter/README.md

 once a record has been found, it is added to the local memory cache, to reduce the time for subsequent requests.

 #### Resolvers
-Resolvers are used to determine the configuration of the proxy connection that is to be created.
-This could be as simple as appending an IP Address, or more advanced; like round-robin routing, location-based routing, etc. Writing or extending an existing resolver is the easiest way to implement application-specific functionality.
-Some basic resolvers that have been implemented:
+Resolvers are used to find the proxy record matching a particular request.
+This could be as simple as checking against the HTTP Request URL or SSH Username, or could be more complex, such as pattern matching.
+Some that have been implemented:
-- [X] static resolver
+- [X] SSH Username

+#### Middleware
+Your application can optionally implement a middleware stack, used to transform the content of proxy records.
+This could be anything- logging, load balancing, even Docker discovery.
+As with other middleware stacks, order does matter- so be sure to document this in developing your middleware.
+- [ ] docker resolution
 - [ ] round robin
 - [ ] dynamic load balancing
 - [ ] location-based
-- [X] ssh username-based routing

-#### Middleware
-Your application can optionally implement a middleware stack, used to transform the content of incoming messages.
-Middleware is not something that we intend to be modular, but rather, would typically be used to inject your own functionality without modifying existing resolver or proxy agent code.

 #### Proxy Agent
 Proxy agents forward the content to a destination given the route provided by